keyancummins/BIOL3070-Cummins/RMarkdown-Group-Project.md

 # ABSTRACT

+This study investigates the relationship between state-level outdoor air quality and adult asthma prevalence across the 50 U.S. states.
+Using simple linear regression and Pearson correlation, the analysis tested the hypothesis that states with a higher percentage of poor air quality days would exhibit higher asthma rates.
+The data revealed a weak, statistically significant negative correlation (r = -0.279, p = 0.0497) between poor air quality days and asthma prevalence.
+This finding indicates that outdoor air quality accounts for less than 8% of the variability in state asthma rates and that the overall prevalence is more likely driven by powerful confounding factors such as indoor air quality, public health practices, or regional climate.
+The results reject the initial hypothesis and suggest that a simple, direct link between state-level outdoor air quality and asthma prevalence is not supported by this dataset.

 # BACKGROUND

+Asthma is a lung condition that causes difficulty in breathing due to constricted airways in the lungs.
+There are many different kinds of asthma such as: exercise-induced asthma, occupational asthma, and allergy-induced asthma (Asthma).
+Those with occupational asthma can have attacks triggered by things such as gases, fumes, and dust, similar to that of air pollution (Asthma).
+Severity of the condition differs from person to person with some only experiencing minor symptoms while others can experience life-threatening challenges from the disease (Asthma).
+Asthma is a very common disease in the U.S., with about 28 million people in the U.S. suffering from asthma (Asthma Facts).

+Poor air quality can impact those who suffer from asthma by causing their condition to worsen and trigger attacks (Tiotiu).
+It has been found in epidemiological studies that greater levels of air pollution has been associated with childhood asthma and that following an improvement of air quality, childhood asthma incidence had lowered (Jama).
+The state with the worst air quality in the U.S. is California due to its high air pollution.

-Asthma is a chronic respiratory condition characterized by inflammation and constriction of the airways, leading to breathing difficulties.
-Its severity varies significantly among individuals, ranging from a minor disease to a potentially life-threatening disease.
-For those with asthma, poor air quality can act as a trigger, exacerbating symptoms and increasing the frequency of attacks (Tiotiu).
-This relationship suggests that air quality may influence the geographic prevalence of asthma.
-We hypothesize that states with a greater number of poor air quality days will demonstrate a higher prevalence of asthma.
-We predict that California, with the most poor air quality days, will also have the highest asthma rates in the nation.
+It is believed that air quality can affect the prevalence of asthma per state.
+We hypothesize that states that have a higher amount of poor air quality days will have a higher prevalence of asthma.
+We predict that California will have the most poor air quality days and, because of that, they will also have the highest rates of asthma compared to other states.
+We took data from the United States Environmental Protection Agency on asthma prevelance and air quality index by state.
+To ensure the validity of our statistical approach, we utilized histograms and a Shapiro-Wilk test to determine if the data was normally distributed before proceeding with correlation and regression analysis.

 ``` r
 # Load the data